Niranjan-A-S/carousel/README.md

-# A carousel component which allows the wide range of end user customization
+# A carousel component which allows  wide range of end user customization